 Do you eventually want to be able to run 10 miles a day with your dog or just walk him around to all your friends' houses to show him off?
 Are you a dab hand with the clippers or the Barber from Hellsville?
 Lots of people buy a puppy because they like their appearance without taking into account the needs and temperament of that particular breed.

 Choosing a puppy like a Border Collie for example is not wise if you or someone else in your family is rarely home or don't have the time to devote to your puppy's requirements for physical and mental exercise.
 It is important that you are clear on the type of dog you are getting so you know what to expect.
-You should also take into consideration your health and age.
+You should also take into consideration your own health and age.

-Visit several vets
+Visit several veterinarians

-Your vet will be your source of advice on a whole range of matters such as puppy care to crate training and it's important you feel comfortable with him/her and the philosophy of the practice.
+Your veterinarian will be your source of advice on a whole range of matters such as puppy care to crate training and it's important you feel comfortable with him/her and the philosophy of the practice.
 Find one in your area who you like and trust.